0xbinder/0xbinder.github.io/content/posts/africa_battle_ctf_2024/index.md

 ### Symphony

-> Analyze the file.
-Extensive manipulation is required to uncover what’s hidden within.

 We are given a file `Note.txt` .Opening the file we get hex code with this first line that appears to have some hex values stripped

 ```bash